Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

 I got a call from my son yesterday about how to fix a broken door frame—it seems that one of the children had run into the door hard enough to break the door frame and he wanted to know how to go about repairing the damage.
 Upon arrival, I found that the striker plate had been driven out of the frame and a good-sized piece of the wood had been split off as well.
 Luckily the sheetrock wall was undamaged and we would not have to repair any holes in the drywall, but there was no way to hold the door closed even though the door was still hung and undamaged.
 We decided to simply replace the broken frame rather than try to glue it back together.

 Step One: Removal of the Damaged Frame

 The first step was to remove the old frame on the side where it was split.
-The top and hinge side of the frame was still in good condition so our work would be limited to the latch side of the frame.
+The top and hinge side of the frame were still in good condition, so our work would be limited to the latch side of the frame.
 Luckily, the molding was also in good condition and would not have to be replaced, but it would have to be removed to remove the door frame, and we started there.

 - We began by carefully prying off the molding with a small crowbar.
 We wanted to re-use this piece and therefore took a good deal of care not to splinter or break it - it was held in place with long small brads or staples and came off quite easily.
-The molding on the inside of the door was already gone, knocked off by the children, but was still in good shape with only one small nick on one edge.
+The molding on the inside of the door was already gone (knocked off by the children) but was still in good shape with only one small nick on one edge.

 Removal of the Broken Door Frame